Axion Mixing in the String Axiverse

 Furthermore, there are two scenarios in which the CY can have either an isotropic or anisotropic shape.
 In the isotropic limit $t_b\sim \sqrt{\tau_f}\sim \mathcal{V}^{1/3}$, we have

 While in the anisotropic limit $t_b\sim \mathcal{V} \gg \sqrt{\tau_f}\sim \sqrt{\tau_s}$, we have

 Here we present only the axion decay constants.
 Another crucial factor is the coupling strength between axion and gauge bosons, especially considering the topology of the CY three-fold and the choice of brane set-up and fluxes, which determines whether it can behave as the QCD axion with an anomaly coefficient of order unity.
 More details about the type IIB string axiverse can be found in appendix~\ref{app_type_IIB_string_axiverse}.

-The type IIB string axiverse exhibits two distinct regimes, depending on the VEV of the tree-level superpotential $W_0$.
-In the ample divisor case where $W_0\ll 1$, the single non-perturbative effect is capable of generating a minimum for all the Kähler moduli, lifting only one axion while leaving $h^{1,1}-1$ axions massless at leading order \cite{Acharya:2010zx}.
-The main challenges in realizing this scenario microscopically lie in finding a rigid ample divisor and avoiding chiral intersections via gauge flux selection.

-On the other hand, in the case where $W_0$ is of order one, the LVS leads to an axiverse with one heavy axion and multiple light axions \cite{Balasubramanian:2005zx, Blumenhagen:2009gk, Cicoli:2008va}.
-The heavy axion arises from a del Pezzo divisor $T_{\rm dP}$ fixed by the non-perturbative effects, while the light axions are stabilized perturbatively by the $\alpha'$ and $g_s$ effects, and acquire a potential from higher-order instanton effects.
-Notice that some light axions could be eaten up by massive $\rm U(1)$ gauge bosons via the Stückelberg mechanism.
-In this context, the scalar potential comprises various contributions that scale differently with the exponentially large total volume \cite{Cicoli:2012sz, Cicoli:2011qg}